If you are diagnosed with a bulging disc as the result of being in an accident caused by someone else, you may be able

-Occasionally I hear about a verdict where the Plaintiff (person who was injured) gets over $100,000 for pain and suffering for a bulging disc.
-This is extremely rare.
-Do not expect the insurance company to offer you that kind of money for pain and suffering.
+On extremely rare occasions in Florida, an injured accident victims have received over $100,000 for pain and suffering for a bulging disc.
+Do not expect the insurance company to offer anywhere near that kind of money for pain and suffering.